A Contemplative Approach to Spirituality & Sexuality

 Where: St. Mary's Sewanee, 770 St. Mary's Ln., Sewanee, TN, 37375

 Lodging for the night of October 3 at St. Mary's Sewanee may be purchased separately.

-Dr. Westina Matthews is an adjunct professor for the Center for Christian Spirituality at General Theological Seminary where she has taught contemplative spiritual direction for the past eight years.
+Dr. Westina Matthews is an adjunct professor for the Center for Christian Spirituality at General Theological Seminary where she has taught contemplative spiritual direction for the past nine years.
 A graduate of the spiritual guidance program at the Shalem Institute for Spiritual Formation, Dr. Matthews is an author, public speaker, spiritual director, and retreat leader whose practice reflects contemplative living through “holy listening.”
 She received her doctorate in education from the University of Chicago, and completed postdoctoral research fellowships at both Northwestern University and the University of Wisconsin at Madison.
 After retiring from Merrill Lynch as a managing director, Dr. Matthews was a Fellow at the Weatherhead Center for International Affairs at Harvard University where she studied women and girls of faith in Burundi.

 Dr. Matthews has contributed to several Forward Movement anthologies, including A Year of Daily Meditations (2011, 2014, 2015, 2016) and Wisdom Found: Stories of Women Transfigured By Faith (2011); is the author of three books in her Have A Little Faith series; and was a frequent contributor to Sacred Journey: The Journal of Fellowship in Faith.
 Before relocating to Savannah, Georgia, Dr. Matthews was a lay leader at Trinity Church Wall Street in New York City, where she served on the vestry and co-led the parish’s annual offering of Commitment to Discipleship.
 She is now a member of St. Peter’s Episcopal Church on Skidaway Island, Georgia where she and her husband reside.